|Uses||Rhythm, Lead, Crunch|

 Don’t compare the Hellbeast with NTS Suite because they are just different animals with the same general purpose.
-While a lot of time and hard work surely went into Hellbeast, it’s not meant to compete with NTS Suite and it doesn’t have to because I’d suggest Ola tone enthusiasts or really anyone that enjoys metal tones, buy both plugins.
+While a lot of time and hard work surely went into Hellbeast, it’s not meant to compete with NTS Suite as they are miles apart in price.
+I’d suggest all Ola tone enthusiasts or really anyone that enjoys metal tones, buy both plugins.

 See more – Meet&Greet with the Hellbeast

 If you already use the plugin – check our Hellbeast presets in the Preset Vault